alenperic/Temporary-Email-List-Generator/README.md

 - Downloading data from specified URLs or from a text file
 - Checking the accessibility of each URL based on HTTP status codes
 - Printing the entries removed based on the whitelist

+## Backup and Versioning

+The script can be placed on a server and automatically executed with cronjob, or similar.
+In that case the script uses the previously generated new list in place of old list, backs up the old list and versions it with the current month and year for record-keeping.

+## License

+This project is licensed under the MIT License.